wazuh/wazuh-documentation/source/ossec_api_getting_started.rst

 * All responses are in *JSON format* with the following structure:

   * error: 0 if everything was fine and an error code otherwise.
-  * data: data requested or empty if error is different to 0.
+  * data: data requested.
+Only if error is equal to 0.
-  * message: error description or empty if error is equal to 0
+  * message: error description.
+Only if error is different to 0

   * Examples:

-    * Response without errors: ``{ "error": "0", "data": "...", "message": "" }``
+    * Response without errors: ``{ "error": "0", "data": "Welcome to Wazuh HIDS API" }``
-    * Response with errors: ``{ "error": "NOT 0", "data": "", "message": "..." }``
+    * Response with errors: ``{ "error": "603", "message": "The requested URL was not found on this server" }``

 * All responses have a HTTP Status code: 2xx (success), 4xx (client error), 5xx (server error), etc.